-- · Did the speaker exhibit poise and confidence? - · Were gestures varied, movement motivated and eye contact direct? - · If note card was used, was it an unobtrusive part of the delivery?
+- Did the speaker exhibit poise and confidence? - Were gestures varied, movement motivated and eye contact direct? - If note card was used, was it an unobtrusive part of the delivery?

-I rank this contestant Judge's Signature
+Judge's Signature

 Please make certain the rank on this ballot matches the rank on the master ballot.